philboiv1n/todolist/README.md

 # To-do List

 Simple multi-user to-do list built with plain PHP and SQLite.
-Users get personal lists, admins can create shared lists and grant view/edit access.
+Users get personal lists, admins can create shared lists and grant view/edit access, and tasks can optionally repeat.
 Interface is responsive for mobile devices.

 ## Requirements
 - PHP 8.1+ with the SQLite3 extension enabled.